gschultz64/marc-photos/README.md

 images hosted on cloudinary (temporary)

-plan to integrate Strapi for CMS dashboard
+plan to integrate [Strapi](https://strapi.io/documentation/3.x.x/getting-started/quick-start.html) for CMS dashboard

+- Strapi is installed in the 'CMS' directory, see the Strapi quick start guide to get your local version working

+### Database

+**PostgreSQL**: marcDb

 ### Proxy Server